2016 Cyrus the Great Revolt

-Despite this, on 28 October 2016, the tomb of Cyrus at Pasargadae attracted tens of thousands of people from across the country who celebrated the day and began chanting shouting slogans praising the Achaemenid king, such as.
-"Cyrus is our father; Iran is our country", which soon began evolving into chants of nationalist slogans criticising Iranian politics, such as "Never sleep Cyrus: Iran has no father"; "Not Gaza nor Lebanon; My life for Iran"; "I am Iranian; I do not worship the Arabs"; and "Freedom of thought cannot flow from beards."
+Despite this, on 28 October 2016, the tomb of Cyrus at Pasargadae attracted tens of thousands of people from across the country who celebrated the day and began chanting slogans praising the Achaemenid king, such as: "Cyrus is our father; Iran is our country", which soon began evolving into chants of nationalist slogans criticising Iranian politics, such as "Never sleep Cyrus: Iran has no father"; "Not Gaza nor Lebanon; My life for Iran"; "I am Iranian; I do not worship the Arabs"; and "Freedom of thought cannot flow from beards."
 According to one eyewitness, government agents tried to drown out the chanting by blaring music from loudspeakers.
 Pro-Shah and anti-Arab slogans were chanted, and nomads, tribesmen and ethnic minorities, including Kurds and Iranian Arabs, were also present at the celebrations in their traditional ethnic clothing.
 Despite the anti-Arab slogans chanted by some, a perception by many Iranians that Arab cultural dominance has entered Iran through the government's political Islam, Iranian Arabs, travelling from as far west as Khuzestan, gathered in support of the protest, chanting slogans in Arabic in support of indigenous minorities and the use of their native languages, which has often been repressed by the Iranian government in favour of Persian.

 The sheer number of people who showed up at Pasargadae has been described as "surprising" with those who had witnessed similar get-togethers saying they had never seen such a large gathering.
 An unofficial 2017 estimate put the attendance figure at between 15,000 and 20,000 people, which was described as "unprecedented" according to spectators.
 The locals, including those living in Pasargadae village, were also "amazed" by the sheer number of visitors.

 As the slogans began to quickly escalate into full-scale demonstrations at Pasargadae against the Iranian government, the largest in Iran since the 2009 Iranian presidential election protests, plainclothed government agents surrounded Cyrus's tomb as the crowd continued to gather, threatening people and physically attacking them in order to prevent them from getting close to the monument.
 Several arrests were also reported, including satirist and actor Mohammad Reza Ali Payam.
 However, neither the police nor security forces appeared to intervene during the protest unlike previous demonstrations in Iran, which created the impression to many Iranians that the government was appearing to lose its control over public discontent.
 This led to the revival of the protest as a means of public disobedience in Iran, after it had largely been repressed since the 2009 protests.
 The protest also marked the beginning of the Iranian Democracy Movement, placing its demands and its goals to the centre of Iranian politics, and placed monarchist sentiment as central to the growing anti-government opposition in Iran.
 As such, the protest would eventually lead to the 2017–2018 Iranian protests, which marked a significant moment in the Iranian Democracy Movement.